1.6.1 Australian residence - parent or non-parent carer

 The weight to be given to each factor will vary with individual circumstances of each case and no single factor will be decisive.

-This test applies to current Commonwealth Government employees.
+This test applies to current Australian Government employees.

 The test states that a person is a resident of Australia if the person is: